freon4dsl/Freon-documentation/src/routes/010_Intro/060_Name_Change.md

 ## Why the Name <i>Freon</i>?

+The name <i>Freon</i> was chosen, simply because we like it, but also because it is the Frisian word for 'friend'.
+We certainly want Freon to be a developer-, and user-friendly tool.
+There has been some discussion about how to pronounce Freon.
+A native Frisian speaker has been so kind to provide us with the following sound bite.
+(Thanks, Meinte!)
+<audio controls><source src="../freon - pronounciation.mp3" type="audio/mpeg">Your browser does not support the audio element.</audio>

-The name <i>Freon</i> was chosen, simply because we like it.
-However, we could not resist the temptation to invent a reason for this name.
+Besides that, we could not resist the temptation to invent yet another reason for this name.
 If you like, you can read all about the myth of the god of languages, who is, of course, named <i>Freon</i>.

 ## The Myth of <i>Freon</i>